EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Experiments

 \subsection{Datasets and Evaluation Metrics}

 To demonstrate the effectiveness of our method, we conduct the experiments on multiple benchmark datasets, which present a diverse set of challenges encountered in the real world.
-Table \ref{tab:description of datasets} provides a concise summary of these benchmark datasets. \textbf{Pitts30k} \cite{pitts30k}, extracted from Google Street View, shows significant changes in viewpoint. \textbf{MSLS} \cite{msls} is collected from 30 major cities across six continents over nine years period, covering all seasons and encompassing diverse weather, cameras, daylight conditions, and structural settings. \textbf{Tokyo24/7} \cite{tokyo247} presents severe lighting (day/night) variations. \textbf{SPED} \cite{sped} is collected from surveillance cameras and encompasses a diverse array of natural scenes. \textbf{Nordland} \cite{nordland} is captured using a front-mounted train camera, spanning all four seasons.
-We use the winter images as queries and summer images as database followed by previous work \cite{benchmark,eigenplaces,cricavpr}. \textbf{AmsterTime} \cite{amstertime} exhibits substantial image modality variations, using historical grayscale images as queries and contemporary color images as database. \textbf{SVOX} \cite{svox} is a cross-domain VPR dataset gathered under diverse weather and lighting conditions.
+Table \ref{tab:description of datasets} provides a concise summary of these datasets. \textbf{Pitts30k} \cite{pitts30k}, extracted from Google Street View, shows significant changes in viewpoint. \textbf{MSLS} \cite{msls} is collected from 30 major cities across six continents over nine years period, covering all seasons and encompassing diverse weather, cameras, daylight conditions, and structural settings. \textbf{Tokyo24/7} \cite{tokyo247} presents severe lighting (day/night) variations. \textbf{SPED} \cite{sped} is collected from surveillance cameras and consists of various low-quality images. \textbf{Nordland} \cite{nordland} is captured using a front-mounted train camera, spanning all four seasons. \textbf{AmsterTime} \cite{amstertime} exhibits substantial image modality variations, using historical grayscale images as queries and contemporary color images as database. \textbf{SVOX} \cite{svox} is a cross-domain VPR dataset gathered under diverse weather and lighting conditions.
 We primarily utilize the three most challenging query subsets: SVOX Night, SVOX Rain and SVOX Sun.
+All these datasets are organized following the widely-used visual geo-localization benchmark \cite{benchmark}.

 We use the Recall@N (R@N) in the experiments for performance evaluation, which is defined as the percentage of query images for which at least one of the top-N candidates falls within a threshold of ground truth.
 Consistent with previous work \cite{pitts30k,msls,tokyo247,cricavpr,eigenplaces}, we set the threshold to 25 meters and $40^\circ \text{angle}$ for MSLS, 25 meters for Pitts30k, Tokyo24/7, SPED and SVOX, $\pm 10$ frames for Nordland, special counterpart for AmsterTime.